mahimchowdhurymiraj/FIle-Directory-Simulator/README.md

 # FIle-Directory-Simulator
-File Directory Simulator is a console-based mini file system that lets you create, delete, navigate, and search files and folders.
-It demonstrates practical use of Tree, Linked List, Stack, Queue, Binary Search, and Linear Search.
+Console-based mini file system for creating, deleting, navigating, and searching files and folders.

+Demonstrates practical use of Tree, Linked List, Stack, Queue, Binary Search, and Linear Search.

+Supports shell-like commands such as mkdir, cd, ls, touch, rm, search, find, copy, paste, and back.

+Designed as a Data Structures course project to showcase real-world applications of core data structures.

+Check out the "Command List for File Directory Simulator" document to use the simulator